 Figure 6: Sanding with orbital sander after removing the brim.

 Removing Support Structures

-When printing a difficult model, an external support structure maybe be added using the slicer software.
+When printing a difficult model, an external support structure may be added using the slicer software.
 These functional structures are not an integral part of the model itself and must be removed post-printing.